devgioele/mssql-docker/README.md

 docker-compose up
 ```

-Note: MSSQL passwords must be at least 8 characters long, contain upper case, lower case and digits.
+_Note: MSSQL passwords must be at least 8 characters long, contain upper case, lower case and digits.
+Be careful not to use quotes `'` `"` and curly brackets `{` `}` for the password, as it may confuse the parser.
-Configuration of the server will occur once it runs; the MSSQL\* env variables are required for this step.
+Configuration of the server will occur once it runs; the MSSQL env variables are required for this step._

-Note: add a `-d` to run the container in background
+_Note: add a `-d` to run the container in background._

 ## Connecting to the container